mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    peers ASN is the same as mine as specified under the :clicmd:`router bgp ASN` command the connection will be denied.

+.. clicmd:: neighbor PEER remote-as auto

+   The neighbor's ASN is detected automatically from the OPEN message.

 .. clicmd:: neighbor PEER oad

    Mark a peer belonging to the One Administrative Domain.